tradinghours/docs.tradinghours.com/src/3.x/api-details.md

 ...
 ```

-Notice that the `end` time is next next day.
+Notice that the `end` time is the next day.
 However, trading ends a moment before the next day begins.

 This means if you [query the API](./enterprise/trading-hours.md#single-day-trading-hours-api) for all trading phases occurring on January 2, the phase beginning on January 1 and ending at `00:00:00` on January 2 will **not** appear.